 Can I Make A Bereavement Award Claim?

-A bereavement award is separate to the compensation claimed for as described above.
-It is a statutory among of £12,980 and is payable by the 3rd party who caused the death regardless of whether there was any financial impact on the claimant.
+A bereavement award is separate to the compensation for death claimed for as described above.
+It is a set amount of £15,120.

 Common Accidents In Which A Fatal Accident Can Happen